CipherProxy/cipher-ic-vue/README.md

 A quick Vue template for deployment on the Internet Computer.

-This is a create-ic-app template that has been modified.
-This version runs Vite 2.9.5 and DFX 0.9.2.
+This is a Vue/TypeScript template that was generated using create-ic-app and then modified to fit specific use cases of the CP team.
+Comes with custom boilerplate code in default dark mode and is configured for DFX 0.9.2.
 <br>
 <br>